reallygoodprogrammer/wep/README.md

 scrape responses using [goquery](https://github.com/PuerkitoBio/goquery) and [playwright](https://github.com/playwright-community/playwright-go).
 Works by going to url, waiting for network to idle, then extracting css-selector query content from page.
-Has the ability to recurse through urls in page.
+Has the ability to recurse through urls in page based on separate matching css selector and attribute options.

 install with : `go install github.com/reallygoodprogrammer/wep@latest`